JustinBustamante/EDH-Deck-Builder/README.md

 No License

 Acknowledgments
-This project was created by Justin Bustamante & Sean Miller Special thanks to the MTG community for their support and input.
+This project was created by Justin Bustamante.
+Special thanks to the MTG community for their support and input.